Tanmengxuan/grab_traffic_management/2_Data_Analysis/README.md

 </div>

 8 clusters have been identified.
-Next, the columns of the preprocessed data are being arranged such that locations that have the same cluster label are grouped together.
+Next, the columns of the preprocessed data are being arranged such that locations with the same cluster label are grouped together.

 <div>